European Patchwork Quilter’s Tour

 Departures from various airports in the U.S.A. including:

-Baltimore, Chicago, Denver, Minneapolis, Newark, Orlando, Pittsburgh, Seattle, Washington, D.C., and Dallas Airports for your nonstop/overnight flight to Keflavik Airport via Icelandair, WOW Airlines or Delta Airlines.
+Boston, Chicago, Denver, Minneapolis, Newark, New York, Orlando, Seattle, Washington, D.C., Montreal, Toronto and Vancouver Airports for your nonstop/overnight flight to Keflavik Airport via Icelandair, or Delta Airlines.
 Both airlines will be adding more departure cities and we will update this list as they come on board.

-Early morning arrival at Keflavik.
-Clear customs then take a short drive to Viking World, a museum that features exhibitions about the times of the Vikings – Breakfast is served at the museum.
-Depart from the museum for Iceland’s capital city, Reykjavik, located just 32 miles north from the airport.
-Once in Reykjavik head directly for Hallgrimskirkja, the tallest and largest church in Iceland.
-You get a great view of the city, the ocean and the surrounding mountains from top of the water tanks that supply the city with hot water.
+Early morning arrival at Keflavik Airport.
+Clear customs and then take a short drive to Viking World, a museum that features exhibitions about the times of the Vikings – Breakfast is served at the museum.
+Depart from the museum for Iceland’s capital city, Reykjavik, located just 32 miles from the airport.
+Once in Reykjavik, head directly for Hallgrimskirkja, the tallest and largest church in Iceland.
+You’ll get a great view of the city, the ocean and the surrounding mountains from top of the water tanks that supply the city with hot water.

-Today is free to enjoy on your own without regimentation to pursue your own interests.
+Today is free to enjoy without regimentation to pursue your own interests.
 Reykjavik is a lively, colorful city with plenty to do to keep you busy.
 Many options are available to you such as: (B)

 Thingvellir - Geysir - Gullfoss - The "Golden Circle"